JStalnac/DirtBot/README.md

 # DirtBot
  The unfinished source code for DirtBot

-# Github code archive
+## Github code archive
- This is my (Discord)[https://discordapp.com/] bot.
-I have tried to make be internally finished for the Github code archive project 2.2.2020 but I was late and some features are not finished yet.
- The plan was to have the bot ready to just add commands and other services easily.
-This has been an amazing project to work on and I am going to finish it even though it doesn't get to the archive.

- I hope that someone will come and finish this shell of a project in their part!

- - JStalnac first of February 2020 21:18
+ **Hello humans in the future!**
+ This is my [Discord](https://discordapp.com/) bot. *(Discord is a chatting app in the 2000s)* I beleave that this bot is now finished for the Github code archive in 2020.
+My plan was to have the bot be finished until the archive but that was stopped because of a lack of motivation so I decided that I will just make it ready for adding new commands and services etc easily which I think I have achieved well enough.
+ I will finish this bot in my time but I would love if someone would finish this bot also whenever they read this!

+ This project has been an amazing learning experience for me!

+**-- JStalnac - 2.2.2020 13:20**